Supply Chain Risk

 Data Leaves the Country by Default

 Most global AI vendors process data offshore.
-Under the Privacy Act 2020, Information Privacy Principle 11 requires you to ensure overseas recipients provide comparable privacy protections.
-For Maori data, offshore processing raises additional questions about sovereignty, cultural appropriateness, and tino rangatiratanga.
+Under the Privacy Act 2020, Information Privacy Principle 11 requires you to ensure overseas recipients provide comparable privacy protections before disclosing personal information.
+For Māori data, offshore processing raises additional questions about sovereignty, cultural appropriateness, and tino rangatiratanga.
+These concerns are unique to Aotearoa and central to Te Tiriti o Waitangi obligations.
 Standard procurement processes rarely assess these obligations.

 No Exit Strategy, No Leverage

-NZ Regulatory Expectations for Third-Party AI
+NZ Regulatory Expectations for Third-Party Artificial Intelligence

 Government Procurement Rules: AI Vendor Evaluation